Agilis-Ingenium/fe-testing-selenium-container/readme.md

 ```

 ### Extend

-To add additional tests use the Selenium IDE to generate Java test files.
+- To add additional tests use the Selenium IDE to record test and generate Java test files (https://www.selenium.dev/selenium-ide/)
-Then drop the test files generated in the folder **src/test/java/tests**
+- Then drop the test files generated in the folder **src/test/java/tests**